aimms/function-reference/algorithmic-capabilities/miscellaneous/generatecut.rst

 GenerateCut
 ===========

-The procedure :aimms:func:`GenerateCut` adds a row to the matrix during the solution process of a mixed integer proghram.
+The procedure :aimms:func:`GenerateCut` adds a cut during the solution process of a mixed integer program.

 .. code-block:: aimms